 The second visit was to Lawrence, Craighead, and Poinsett counties.
 Sediment was observed coming from the eastern tributaries similar to Clay and Greene counties.
-At the Lawrence and Craighead county line on Arkansas US Highway 63 just east of Sedgwick, Arkansas, the West Cache River Slough cuts off of the Cache River and roughly parallels the Cache River until it rejoins the Cache River at Kings Highway (AR Highway 91W).
+At the Lawrence and Craighead county line on Arkansas US Highway 63 just east of Sedgwick, Arkansas, the West Cache River Slough diverts some flow off of the Cache River and roughly parallels the Cache River until it rejoins the Cache River at Kings Highway (AR Highway 91W).
 Figures 13a and 13b show how the two flows conjoin and that the eastern main stem of the Cache is moving sand downstream, while the western Cache River Slough has a clay bottom.
+Additional information provided during the public comment period indicates that a short portion of the West Cache River Slough starting at the Cache River downstream to Lawrence County Road 717 serves as a sediment detainment area.
+This may be due to a series of culverts at that County Road 717 location along that reach.
+It is reported that this area suffers from frequent out of bank flooding to crop fields.

 Figure 13a.
-Cache River-West Cache River Slough Junction'
+Cache River-West Cache River Slough Junction

 Figure 13b.
-Confluence of the Cache River and West Cache River Slough
+Confluence of the Cache River and West Cache River Ditch